jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - Embedded systems focus on minimizing cost and extraneous features
         - Embedded systems are often in control of/associated with physical systems, and can have real-world impact
         - Securing embedded systems:
-            - ebedded systems should be isolated from the internet, and from a private production network to minimize exposure to remote exploitation, remote control, and malware
+            - embedded systems should be isolated from the internet, and from a private production network to minimize exposure to remote exploitation, remote control, and malware
             - use secure boot feature and physically protecting the hardware
 - 3.5.13 High-Performance Computing (HPC) systems
     - **High-performance computing (HPC)** systems: platforms designed to perform complex calculations/data manipulation at extremely high speeds (e.g. super computers or MPP (Massively Parallel Processing)); often used by large orgs, universities, or gov agencies